UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_04.md

 </center>

-Notes: To fix the merge conflict, you need to open the offending file in a plain text editor and look for special marks that Git puts in the file to tell you where the merge conflict occurred.
+Notes: To fix the merge conflict, you need to open the indicated file in a plain text editor and look for special marks that Git puts in the file to tell you where the merge conflict occurred.

 ---

 # Handling merge conflicts: JupyterLab

-How to open a Jupyter notebook as a plain text file view in Jupyter.
+How to open a Jupyter notebook as a plain text file view in JupyterLab:

 <center>